-- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Reading minutes of meeting of those charged with governance, and reviewing correspondence with HMRC and reports produced by Internal Audit. - In addressing the risk of fraud through management override of controls; testing the appropriateness of journal entries and other adjustments, in particular any journals posted to cash and material journal adjustments. - Challenging assumptions made my management in their significant accounting estimates, in particular in relation to the recoverable amount of intercompany debt.
+- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud. - Reading minutes of meeting of those charged with governance and reviewing correspondence with HMRC and reports produced by Internal Audit. - In addressing the risk of fraud through management override of controls; testing the appropriateness of journal entries and other adjustments, in particular any journals posted to cash and material journal adjustments.

 Our audit procedures were designed to respond to risks of material misstatement in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery, misrepresentations or through collusion.
-There are inherent limitations in the audit procedures performed and the further removed noncompliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.
+There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.